anutron/behavior/Docs/Behavior.md

 ### Arguments

-1. element - The element passed in to your filter function; the element with the data-filter applied to it.
+1. element - The element passed in to your filter function; the element with the data-behavior applied to it.
 2. fn - (*function*) the function invoked when that element is garbage collected.